Explain the structure and functioning of the Human eye. How are we able to see nearby as well as distant objects?

 It controls the pupil size which in turn controls the amount of light entering the eye.

-Pupil is surrounded by the iris.
+The pupil is surrounded by the iris.
 It regulates and controls the amount of light entering the eye.

-Retina is the innermost layer of the eye.
+The retina is the innermost layer of the eye.
 It contains an outer pigmented layer and an inner nervous layer which contains the photo receptors (rods

 and cones).

-Cone cells are coned shaped cells which detect colour
+Cone cells are coned-shaped cells which detect colour

 Rod cells are rod shaped cells which are light sensitive.